bananana/dotfiles/README.md

 A fairly standard bash config, includes a custom PS1 prompt and a few aliases.

-### bash_alt
+### bash-eOS

 Slightly differnt bash config that includes customizations for pantheon-terminal (a terminal for Elementary OS).

-### conky
+### conky-crunchbang

-Conky config inspired by original crunchbang
+Conky config inspired by original crunchbang.

 ### tmux

-A basic tmux config with some custom key assignments
+A basic tmux config with some custom key assignments.

 ### vim